chef/chef-web-docs/content/community_contributions.md

 {{< note >}}

 Questions on how to use Chef Infra should be sent as Support Tickets if you have an SLA, or asked on the [Chef Software Mailing List](https://discourse.chef.io/), or [Chef Community Slack](https://community-slack.chef.io/).
-Bug Trackers are not appropriate for general purpose questions that are not bugs.
+Bug Trackers aren't appropriate for general purpose questions that aren't bugs.

 {{< /note >}}

 ## Contribution Process

-We have a 4 step process for contributions:
+We have a four step process for contributions:

 1. Fork the project repository to your own GitHub account.
 2. Commit your changes to your fork, making sure to sign-off those changes for the Developer Certificate of Origin with `git commit -s`